stellar-deprecated/horizon/docs/reference/accounts-all.md

 are ordered by account creation time.
 An address may show up multiple times if they were [merged](./resources/operation.md#Account_Merge) and then [created](./resources/operation.md#Create_Account) again.

 This endpoint can also be used in [streaming](../guide/responses.md#streaming) mode so it is possible to use it to listen for new accounts as they get made in the Stellar network.
+If called in streaming mode Horizon will start at the earliest known account unless a cursor is set.
+In that case it will start from the cursor.

 ## Request